Cotillion Coach: Later revivals

-Prior to the festivities in connection with the 18th birthday of Crown Princess Margrethe on 15 April 1959, Frederik IX and Queen Ingrid had the cotillion coach refurbished.
+Prior to the festivities in connection with the 18th birthday of Princess Margrethe on 15 April 1959, Frederik IX and Queen Ingrid had the cotillion coach refurbished.
 At the birthday party, it was drawn into the Knight's Hall of Frederick VIII's mansion with Princess Anne Marie sitting inside it with a wealth of cotillion coach bouquets.

 For the 70th birthday of Queen Ingrid on 28 March 1980, it was decorated with flowers by florist Erik Bering.
 It was his first official assignment for the royal family.
 The idea was fostered by Princess Benedikte and the coach was drawn into the Kuppelsalen at Fredensborg Palace during the dinner.

 At the celebration of the silver anniversary of Constantin and Anne Marie in a tent in the garden of Fredensborg Palace in 1989, their two youngest grandchildren, Princess Theodora and Prince Philippos, were given a ride in the coach which was decorated with flowers and drawn by coachmen Jens Christiansen and Erik Kofoed.